utecht/hpc_tut/readme.md

 Installing Software
 -------------------
 The HPC has some software packages already installed, however they will need to be activated using [Lmod](http://lmod.readthedocs.org).
-You can browse avaliable modules and search them with these commands.
+You can browse avaliable modules or search for them and see descriptions with these commands.
 ```bash
 module avail
 module spider <search>